 Aristotle Roufanis is a London-based visual artist whose work focuses on patterns, textures and human interactions defined by the condition of urban life and architecture.
-An active photographer since his early 20’s, Roufanis is a self-taught artist who has mastered his medium through a series of rigorous photographic projects.
+An active photographer since his early twenties, Roufanis is a self-taught artist who has mastered his medium through a series of rigorous photographic projects.

 Fascinated by how humans build the environments they live in, he has travelled the world extensively, creating images that combine meticulous digital editing with a personal artistic vision.

 He has participated in the 3rd Beijing Photo Biennial by CAFA Museum in Beijing (2018), the Royal Academy of Arts Summer Exhibition in London (2016) and other group exhibitions in Copenhagen and Athens.
 His first solo gallery show was presented at Ileana Tounta Contemporary Art Centre in Athens in October 2018.
-Roufanis’ work has also been shown at numerous art fairs around the world, including Fotofever Paris, Pulse Miami, Scope Miami Beach, Scope Basel, Zsonamaco Foto and London Art Fair.
+Roufanis’ work has also been shown at numerous art fairs around the world, including Fotofever Paris, Pulse Miami, Scope Miami Beach, Scope Basel, Zsonamaco Foto and the London Art Fair.

-Aristotle Roufanis work is featured in the Zeitz MOCAA exhibition, Still Here Tomorrow To High Five You Yesterday (2019).
+Aristotle Roufanis’ work is featured in the Zeitz MOCAA exhibition Still Here Tomorrow To High Five You Yesterday (2019).